biostatpzeng/tranScore/README.md

 Shuo Zhang$, Jike Qi$, Yuchen Jiang$, Hua Lin, Xinyi Wang, Ting Wang, Hongyan Cao and Ping Zeng# (2025).
 An integrative association analysis for complex diseases in underrepresented by leveraging the trans-ethnic genetic similarity.

 # Contact
-We are very grateful to any questions, comments, or bugs reports; and please contact Ping Zeng via zpstat@xzhmu.edu.cn.
+We are very grateful to any questions, comments, or bugs reports; and please contact Shuo Zhang via d202482070@hust.edu.cn or Ping Zeng via zpstat@xzhmu.edu.cn.